 After the wedding ceremony at Asylum Chapel everyone bundled on to the by now compulsory wedding bus and headed over to Wahaca at One New Change for a bit to eat (and plenty of wine) before heading off again to Piano opposite Smithfield Market for speeches and cocktails.
 Probably the darkest room I’ve ever photographed anything in, some coal mines have more light but a bit of photographer magic (and a carefully hidden LED or two) made sure there was just enough to get by.

-Thank you to Jade and Jason for letting me be a small part of their Asylum Chapel wedding and also to these highly recommended suppliers:
+Thank you to Jade and Jason for letting me be their Asylum Chapel wedding photographer and also to these highly recommended suppliers:

 Hair and Makeup: Alice Boyle – alicerosebrides.com

 Jade’s Amazing Dress: Sage by Emmy Mae Bridal – emmymaebridal.com | heartaflutterbridal.co.uk

 Very Cool Flowers: Catherine Foxwell – email@example.com

 Venue: Asylum Chapel – maverickprojects.co.uk

 – – © Graham Nixon Photography 2020 Asylum Chapel London Wedding Photographer – –